-If we view God as “always loving,” can we be nonchalant about our sin?
+If we view God as “always loving,” can we be nonchalant about sin?

-MercyMe, one of my favorite contemporary Christian bands, is known for penning a number of songs about God’s grace covering sin.
+MercyMe, a great contemporary Christian band, is known for penning a number of songs about God’s grace covering sin.
 “Smile like you just got away with something,” croons the band.
 “Why?
 ‘Cause you just got away with something.
 Ever since, ever since grace got you.”

 In another song, they sing, “No matter the bumps, no matter the bruises, no matter the scars, still the truth is the cross has made, the cross has made you flawless.
 No matter what they say or what you think you are, the day you called His name He made you flawless.”